expectocode/telegram-analysis/README.md

  - Make a venn diagram showing the user overlap (of current membership) between two or three chats: `./venn_userlist.py /path/to/memberlist.json "Chat Name 1" "Chat Name 2"`

   This script gives more accurate venn diagrams, but uses data which is not easy to get.
 The script to get this data might become open source in the future.
-Contact me for updated info on this.

  - Get a list of the chats you have userlists of: `./listchatsinmemberlist.py /path/to/memberlist.json`